 The characters in The Rider of Lost Creek are almost without exception white Anglos.
 We've met Nita, who is half-Mexican, and Jaime Brigo, discussed above, but that’s it for ethnic diversity, unless you count Pedro, the Mexican boy at the livery stable, who appears in six lines of text in Chapter Sixteen.
 And as usual, there is a radical imbalance between the sexes.
 A rough count gives us thirty-five men with names, but just two women, and one of them is Nita Riordan.

 All right, you say, but how’s the story itself?
 Not bad, though not great.
-L’Amour conjures up a murder mystery, a cattle range war, and four separate sources of evil (a gang of rustlers, a gunslinging criminal mastermind, an insane murderer, and the homicidal Brockman twins).
+L’Amour conjures up a murder mystery, a range war, and four separate sources of evil (a gang of rustlers, a gunslinging criminal mastermind, an insane murderer, and the homicidal Brockman twins).
 That’s a lot of narrative ground to cover in one short novel, and in the end it’s perhaps too much.
 L'Amour does better when there is a straightforward story arc and a single bad guy.
 Pieces of the tale don’t entirely make sense, maybe because L’Amour was under deadline when he wrote the first version of The Rider of Lost Creek.
 We've already discussed the disappearing head wound.
 Also, when Kilkenny receives three telegrams with vital information, why does he stick them in his pocket instead of reading them?
 When someone dry gulches Kilkenny and knocks him unconscious, why don’t they finish the job?
 Why won’t Nita Riordan tell Kilkenny what he needs to know about the gunslinger who is intent on killing him?
 We can say, at least, that the busy plot allows for plenty of bloodshed.
 I tallied twenty-nine killings, including Kilkenny’s seven, but I probably missed a few, and that’s without counting the forty or so members of the rustling gang who are wiped out in the final chapter while Kilkenny is off dealing with the gunslinging criminal mastermind.

 But what sticks with you about The Rider of Lost Creek, reading the 1947 version, is how many of L’Amour’s trademark touches are already present, including his love of historical name-dropping, his vivid descriptions of the countryside, his philosophical musings, and the big man who moves like a cat.
 There are classic bits of dialogue, such where Rusty Gates says to Kilkenny, “I seen Cain Brockman shoot a crow on the wing!” and Kilkenny replies, “Did the crow have a gun?”
 And sure enough, although it’s missing from the 1976 version, in 1947 Kilkenny offers the highest praise that L’Amour can give for a woman—words that he will use with minor variations over and over in the years to come: “I want a girl to walk beside me, not behind me.”